 Note: Year 1 and 2 students who have achieved a GPA of between 1.3 and 1.6 may be eligible for admission to the Fresh Start program.
 Students must be recommended by the Faculty for participation in the Fresh Start program.
-Further detailed information can be found in §§14.5 and 23.6.2.
+Further detailed information can be found in First-and Second-Year Students with GPAs of 1.3 to 1.6-Admission to Fresh Start Program and Academic Warning, Academic Probation, Required to Withdraw.

-- (2) Readmission After a Requirement to Withdraw: A student who is required to withdraw (RTW) from the Faculty of Native Studies and whose appeal has been unsuccessful may be considered for readmission to the Faculty of Native Studies: - a.
-By taking ★18 of transferable credit with an AGPA of at least 2.7 or ★24 of transferable credit with a minimum AGPA of 2.0 at another postsecondary institution or at the University of Alberta; - By remaining out of the university for at least one calendar year following the RTW and documenting that academic success is now a reasonable expectation.
+- 2. Readmission After a Requirement to Withdraw: A student who is required to withdraw (RTW) from the Faculty of Native Studies and whose appeal has been unsuccessful may be considered for readmission to the Faculty of Native Studies: - a.
+By taking ★18 of transferable credit with an AGPA of at least 2.7 or ★24 of transferable credit with a minimum AGPA of 2.0 at another postsecondary institution or at the University of Alberta; - b.
+By remaining out of the university for at least one calendar year following the RTW and documenting that academic success is now a reasonable expectation.

-Readmission of nonmatriculated applicants after a failure in half, or more than half, of the $\star 24$ in first year is considered only after matriculation requirements have been completed.
+Readmission of nonmatriculated applicants after a failure in half, or more than half, of the ± 24 in first year is considered only after matriculation requirements have been completed.

-See §14.2.1(5) for admission, readmission requirements after a requirement to withdraw.
+See Transfer from a Postsecondary Institutions (5) for admission, readmission requirements after a requirement to withdraw.

-- (3) Probation: Students who have been required to withdraw and who have successfully appealed that decision will normally be placed on Probation (see also §23.6.2). - a.
+- Probation: Students who have been required to withdraw and who have successfully appealed that decision will normally be placed on Probation (see also Academic Warning, Academic Probation, Required to Withdraw). - a.
 Probationary students must complete a minimum of ★12 during either Fall/Winter terms or Spring/Summer terms with a GPA of 2.0 or higher to clear their probation.
-If students do not complete the minimum of ★12 to clear probation during the Fall/Winter or Spring/Summer terms then their academic assessment of their probationary status will be deferred until a minimum of ★12 are taken. - Probationary students may take more than one set of Fall/Winter Terms or Spring/Summer Terms to complete probation (See Note).

-- c.
-Probationary students may not take any more than ★12 in each of Fall and Winter Terms - d.
+If students do not complete the minimum of ★12 to clear probation during the Fall/Winter or Spring/Summer terms then their academic assessment of their probationary status will be deferred until a minimum of ★12 are taken. - b.
+Probationary students may take more than one set of Fall/Winter Terms or Spring/Summer Terms to complete probation (See Note). - c.
+Probationary students may not take any more than \bigstar 12 in each of Fall and Winter Terms. - d.
 Probationary students may also be subject to other requirements as specified by the Associate Dean (Academic).